Discounted Mean-Field Game model of a dense static crowd with variable information crossed by an intruder: The Mean-Field Games model

 can be seen as the term describing the agents' preferences.
 In fact, the squared velocity tells that going too fast is detrimental, and that the best would be to stand still, but the presence of the external world, represented by the potential term

 describing the interaction with the others and with the environment, cause agents to actually move.
-Here the environment would be the moving cylinder, but different scenarios could be accounted for.
 The main assumptions of MFG are that all agents are equal and the interaction with others is of mean-field type, determined only through the average density

-On the other hand, the term $ U_0(\vec{x},t) $ describes the interaction with the environment, and it is what is used to describe the scenario we simulate our MFG pedestrians in.
-The quantity of interest is then the \textit{value function}
+For $g>0$, the first term in the right hand side of Eqs.~\eqref{def:potential}, $gm(\vec{x},t)$, expresses the agents' desire to stay away from densely packed areas.
+On the other hand, the term $ U_0(\vec{x},t) $ describes the interaction with the environment, \editor{and in the case of the crossing cylinder reads